Jason Mitchell, Ph.D.

 Juan Manuel Contreras

-Juan Manuel is currently a Decision Science Consultant at The Walt Disney Company.
-He studied how we process information about social groups as a graduate student at Harvard University.
+Juan Manuel is currently Senior Data Scientist of the Democratic National Committee.
+As a graduate student at Harvard University, he studied how we process information about social groups.
 He received his A.B. from Princeton University and his A.M. and Ph.D. from Harvard University.

 Susana studies the psychological and neural mechanisms whereby people construct the self-concept.
 She received her Ph.D. from Universitat Autónoma de Barcelona (Spain) and was formerly a post-doctoral research associate at Harvard University.

 Brandi is interested in the neural bases of social and moral decision making.
 She studies how individuals' unconscious biases and propensities to put themselves in others' shoes, affect judgments and interactions.
 She recieved her B.A. from Wellesley College in 2008 and was formerly a graduate student in the Department of Psychology at Harvard University.